All Episodes

 And we're talking about the party that gave us Jimmy Carter and Al Gore and Bill and Hillary Clinton.

-Uh that I find that rather humorous, and uh I'm glad they gave up on us because I'm tired of getting their garbage in the mail.
+And I'm glad they gave up on us because I'm tired of getting their garbage in the mail.

 And they finally figured it out.

-And so what they're doing in their usual acts of superiority is saying, screw these guys, we don't want these hay seeds amongst us anyway.
+And so what they're doing in their usual acts of superiority is saying, screw these guy.

-You got to hear, let's go to Soundbite 14.
+Let's go to Soundbite 14.

-Audio Soundbite 14, Carrie and McCain.
+Audio Soundbite 14, Kerry and McCain.

 This administration took their eye off of him and chose to go to war in a place that had nothing to do with the war on terror.

-And the fact is, as I said before, Al Qaeda loves our being in Iraq.
+And the fact is, as I said before, Al-Qaeda loves our being in Iraq.

-If you want to put Al Qaeda off balance, then change the equation.
+If you want to put al-Qaeda off balance, then change the equation.

 And Iran loves the fact that we're in Iraq.

-And Iran is a very strong.
+And Iran is getting stronger.

 Excuse me.